dabeaz/curio/docs/tutorial.rst

     if __name__ == '__main__':
         curio.run(countdown, 10)

-Run it and you'll see a countdown printed.
-Curio requires the use of ``async`` functions (or coroutine functions).
+Curio requires the use of
+``async`` functions (or coroutine functions).
 To run a program, you provide a function along with its arguments to the ``run()`` function.
-When the function completes, ``run()`` returns its result.
+When the function completes its result is returned.

 Tasks and Concurrency
 ---------------------